Get me outta here!

 The stromatolites forming today in the shallow waters of Shark Bay, Australia are built by colonies of microbes.
 Credit: University of Wisconsin-Madison

 Stromatolites are the oldest discovered fossils dating as far back as 3.5 billion years.
-First appearing during the Archean Eon, their hay day was during the Upper Proterozoic Eon long before multi cellular Cambrian creatures evolved.
+First appearing during the Archean Eon, their heyday was during the Upper Proterozoic Eon long before multi cellular Cambrian creatures evolved.

 Modern stromatolites were first discovered growing in the salty waters of Shark Bay, Australia in 1956.
 Before then, scientists believed they were extinct.
 Other locations discovered around the globe include the shallow waters of Yellow Stone, Mexico, Canada, Brazil, Oregon and most uniquely, Bahamas.
 Stromatolites lost out when animals such as snails evolved that ate them.
 Modern stromatolites thus live in water too salty or hot for those predators, except in the Bahamas.

-Stromatolites in the Soeginina Beds (Paadla Formation, Ludlow,
+Stromatolites in the Soeginina Beds (Paadla Formation, Ludlow-Silurian)

 Lake Michigan Stromatolite Fossil

-Some of the most ancient stromatolite fossils found are in the 3.35 billion year old Strelley Pool chert of Western Australia, part of a fossilized ocean reef.
-Seven different types were identified, so there was already a variety of stromatolite shapes even back then.
+Some of the most ancient stromatolite fossils found are 3.35 billion years old from the Strelley Pool chert of Western Australia, part of a fossilized ocean reef.
+Seven different types have been identified indicating diversity from early on.
 The stromatolite fossils found in Michigan are typically younger, dating from 2.2 billion years ago.
-During the great ice age 10,000 years ago, glaciers cut the Great Lakes digging up time-buried layers of sediment containing many varieties of fossils we find on the beaches today.
-This could explain how I picked up the stromatolite fossil pictured above on the beach in Southwestern Michigan.
+During the great ice age approximately 10,000 years ago, glaciers cut the Great Lakes digging up time-buried layers of sediment containing many varieties of fossils we find on the beaches today.
+This could explain how I picked up the stromatolite fossils pictured above on the beach in Southwestern Michigan.

 Lake Michigan Stromatolite Fossil